microsoft/finops-toolkit/docs-mslearn/best-practices/compute.md

 | project id, SKU, SpotVMs, SpotPriorityMix, subscriptionId, resourceGroup, location
 ```

-### Query: Virtual Machine processor type analysis
+### Query - Virtual machine processor type analysis

-This query identifies the processor type (ARM, AMD, or Intel) used by Virtual Machines (VMs) in your Azure environment.
+This query identifies the processor type (ARM, AMD, or Intel) used by VMs in your Azure environment.
 It helps in understanding the distribution of VMs across different processor architectures, which is useful for optimizing workload performance and cost efficiency.

-<h4>Category</h4>
+**Category**

 Resource management

-<h4>Query</h4>
+**Query**

 ```kql
 resources